 - Maps, mapmaking, topography

 - US History from the Civil War to the present (Humanities)

 - Architecture, structure, and installation/how individuals interact with the space around them (Art)

 - Capstone experience of researching, designing, conducting, analyzing, and presenting an independent experiment or scientific study (Science)

 By valuing and empowering the many voices of our community and building on courses in History and English, which include reflection on the theme of identity, 9th grade examines the construction of the self (“Who am I?”).
 Ninth graders participate in a yearlong series of lunch ’n’ learn seminars, and they enjoy dessert socials and a canoeing trip.

 One memorable experience at SAS is when the freshman class canoed down the Elk River and started our bond that carried throughout our senior year.
 Ashley Barry '14, Berry College '18

 10th Grade: Where am I?

 Building on the World History II and English 10 curriculum and capitalizing on the international nature of our student body, 10th grade will be an exploration of how students relate to the world on a global scale.
-Tenth graders take an annual trip to Atlanta where they visit various houses of worship and enjoy tourist destinations such as the CNN Center and the Georgia Aquarium.
+Tenth graders will travel to Nashville to visit various houses of worship and enjoy Nashville Shores waterpark.

 Junior Year: Where am I from?